 About small cells

-Small cells will be a key part of the roll out of 5G.
-This is the high-speed mobile technology telcos will introduce from 2019.
+Small cells will be a part of the roll out of 5G.
+This is the high-speed mobile technology telcos have started to introduce.

 Providers of small cells